-\ You need a user that holds the ROOMCONTROL, INTEGRATOR, or ADMIN user roles in order to access the In-Room Control editor and the API commands that you need when programming the control system.
+You need a user that holds the ROOMCONTROL, INTEGRATOR, or ADMIN user roles in order to access the UI Extensions editor and the API commands that you need when programming.

-Customize the video system's behavior using macros
+Customize the video conferencing device's behavior using macros

-With macros, you can create your own snippets of code that run on the video system.
+With macros, you can create your own snippets of code that run on the device.
 The language is JavaScript / ECMAScript 6 with support for features such as arrow functions, promises and classes.

-The macro framework allows an integrator to write scripts that tailor a video system's behavior to suite an individual customer's requirements.
+The macro framework allows an integrator to write scripts that tailor a device's behavior to suite an individual customer's requirements.
 The integrators can, for example, implement their own features or variations of features, automate specific configurations or re-configurations, and create custom tests and monitoring functions.

-By combining the use of macros and creation of a custom user interface panel (formerly referred to as in-room control panel), you can amend the user interface (Touch 10) to trigger customized local functionality.
+By combining the use of macros and creation of a custom user interface panel (UI extension), you can amend the user interface (Touch 10) to trigger customized local functionality.
 For examples:

-- · Add speed dialling buttons - Add a button for room reset, which set all configurations back to your preferred default setup
+- Add speed dial buttons

+- Add a button for room reset, which set all configurations back

+to your preferred default setup

-Consult the Customization guide for details about macros and how to use the video system's built in Macro editor.
+Consult the Customization guide for details about macros and how to use the device's built in Macro editor.
 Go to:

-Allow using macros on the video system
+Allow using macros on the device